babashka/sci/README.md

-Values returned across the host boundary retain their world semantics: interpreted functions returned by the public evaluation APIs execute in the context that returned them, and stable SCI Vars use their creation world when called directly by the host.
+Values returned across the host boundary retain their world semantics: interpreted functions returned by the public evaluation APIs execute in the context that returned them, including higher-order results and functions nested in finite persistent containers.
+Stable SCI Vars use their creation world when called directly by the host.
 Use `sci/call-with-context` to select a descendant explicitly, and use `sci/alter-var-meta!` / `sci/reset-var-meta!` for portable fork-aware Var metadata mutation.